khoavd-dev/MergeVideos/README.md

 - Fix issue: merging videos shows black screen sometimes. (update `videoCompositionInstructionForTrack` function)

 ## Usage
-Drag the file `VideoManager/KVVideoManager.swift` into your project.
+Drag the files in `VideoManager` folder into your project.

 Please refer to the sample project `MergeVideos` for more details.
 (Don't forget to run `pod install` before opening the project).